-The Wake Forest Police Department's Canine Unit currently consists of four canine teams, with one team assigned to each patrol squad.
-A team consists of a canine and the assigned handler.
-A canine team patrols the town and answers calls for service like other officers of the department.
-The department's canines are currently comprised of shepherds and malinois.
+The Wake Forest Police Department's Canine Unit currently consists of two canine teams - each comprised of a canine and the assigned handler.
+A canine team patrols the town and answers calls for service the same as other officers within the department.

 For More Information

 If you have any questions about the Wake Forest Police Department K-9 Unit or would like to request a K-9 public demonstration, please contact Lt.
 T. Lairmore at 919-554-6150.